alexivkin/Jekyll-Art-Gallery-Plugin/README.md

 ## Notes

-* Gallery names (folders and names in gallery.yaml) are case insensitive and can contain spaces
+* Gallery names (folders and names in gallery.yaml) are case insensitive and can contain spaces.
+Note though that in some circuimstances, like using Windows subsystem for Linux to run jekyll, you might have to lowercase folder names.
 * An invisible watermark via a Fourier Watermark is better but not implemented.
 That watermark is visible when viewed with the Fourier filter - for more see gmic.sourceforge.net or G'Mic plugin for Gimp
 * Also an EXIF "Copyright" tag can be added (it's somewhere in the middle between the highly visible/annoying current watermark, and the invisible Fourier one)
 * The plugin is not yet packaged as a gem, just not time to do it.